MIDDLE SCHOOL EVENTS

 During a a Career Day area business people speak about their career path and experiences to a group of students.
 Students get to select which seminar to attend based on their interests.
 Career Days range from half an hour to half a day.

 Career Fairs are broader than Career Days.
 Area professionals setup booths in the school cafeteria or gym, with the students selecting which booths to visit, depending on their interests.
 This type of event encourages students to work on communication skills by interacting with a business person in small groups or one on one.

 Business people share their career path and experience with a small group or an entire classroom.
 Speakers can open students to opportunities they may never have considered and inform them about educational and experiential requirements for a particular career field.

 The culminating activity to our Business Etiquette program: a focus on preparing to enter the workforce with discussion on resumes, cover letters, applications, and interviewing.
-Whether you're trying to get a part-time job or getting ready for a college interview, the mock interview process will allow you to practice your interviewing skills before the real thing.
+Whether you're trying to get a part-time job or getting ready for college interviews, the mock interview process will allow you to practice your interviewing skills before the real thing.

 Worksite Tours for Kirkwood Academy & Career Education-focused Classes